Skip to main content

 }

-It's always a good idea to provide sensible default values for plugin settings (where possible).
-This way a plugin can be started after installation without forcing the user to configure it first.
+Always provide sensible default values for plugin settings whenever possible.
+This ensures the plugin can function immediately after installation without forcing users to configure settings first.

 Plugin.Example/Plugin.cs